Old-fashioned cooking measurements & equivalents

 Reddit

-Although we have done our best with these vintage weights and measure cooking conversions, not necessarily every item will represent today’s equivalents.
+Although we have done our best with these vintage weights and cooking measurement conversions, not necessarily every item will represent today’s equivalents.
 Because there was no standardization back then, one person’s teacup or saltspoon may have been different from her neighbor’s, and so on.

 Kitchen basics - Cooking measurements

-General vintage cooking measures
+General vintage cooking measurement conversions

 1 dessert spoon 2 teaspoons